lewagon/taxi-fare/README.md

 You can now follow your job submission on the command line or on [AI Platform GCP console](https://console.cloud.google.com/ai-platform/jobs?hl=en)

 When your job is finished check on your [Storage Bucket](https://console.cloud.google.com/storage/browser?hl=en) that the new `model.joblib` has correctly been uploaded

+## TroubleShooting

+Notice than speccific libraries has been